aparanji49/Hotel-Booking-Demand/README.md

-# Hotel-Booking-Demand-Information-Visualization
+# Hotel-Booking-Demand
-Final Term Project of Information Visualization on Hotel Booking Demand Dataset.
+Information Visualization of Hotel Booking Demand Dataset.
 It was developed using Python Libraries like Plotly, Pandas, Numpy, and DASH App Framework.

 Hosted on Google Cloud Platform: